scm-manager/scm-manager/README.md

 - Rich User Interface
 - Simple Plugin API
 - Useful plugins available
-- Licensed under the MIT-License
+- Licensed under the AGPLv3-License

 This branch (`develop`) is for the development of SCM-Manager 2.x.
 If you are interested in the development of version 1.x, please checkout the branch `support/1.x`.